 - Waypoints must be visited in sequence, but each one is hidden until you get close to it.
-Clues are provided to help you find them, but these will often require local knowledge and may not be suitable for non-residents.
+Clues are provided to help you find them, but these may require local knowledge and may not be suitable for non-residents.

 The actions that missions may require you to perform at these waypoints are:

 - Hack this portal (Note: Drone hacks don’t count.)

 - Capture or upgrade this portal (“upgrade” here means deploying or upgrading a resonator, or installing a mod)

 - Create field attached to this portal

 - Enter a passphrase while in range of this portal (clues provided by the mission)

 While a mission is in progress (and hasn’t been hidden), the scanner screen will display indicators showing the direction and distance to the next waypoint.
 (If waypoints can be visited in any order, it may show two of them.)
 If the waypoints must be visited in order, the action to be performed at the next waypoint will be displayed at the upper-right of the scanner screen; tap the icon next to this action to return to the mission screen.

 After you have visited all the waypoints and performed all the required actions, the mission will be complete.
 If this is the first time you have completed the mission, you’ll also get the custom medal corresponding to the mission.
 You will also increase your “Unique Missions Completed” agent statistic, which advances you towards the SpecOps medal.
 Whether your complete or abort a mission, you’ll have a chance to rate it.
 If there’s a problem with the mission, reach out to the author on comm and let them know; most agents appreciate constructive feedback.

 Sometimes a waypoint may be removed from Ingress after a mission is created.
 These waypoints remain part of the mission, but will be auto-completed when they are encountered.
 There are two types of removed waypoints: